countdigi/finance/index-funds.md

 Also some may find it convenient to hold a Total World Market which is a Market-cap weighted combination:
 - Total US Stock Market + Total International Stock Market

-*Note for Vanguard funds the ETFs VOO, VTI, VXUS, BND, BNDX, and VT hold the same assets as the Admiral, Institutional, and Institutional Plus share classes.*
+*Note the Vanguard ETFs VOO, VTI, VXUS, BND, BNDX, and VT contain the same underlying assets as the Admiral, Institutional, and Institutional Plus share classes.*

 ## 3-Fund Portfolio